hansolwang1-star/freeCodeCamp/README.md

 # freeCodeCamp
-This repositary contains all my solutions from freeCodeCamp
+This repository contains all my solutions from freeCodeCamp